compomics/moFF/README.md

 use `python moff_all.py -h`
 ```
-	--inputF		the folder containing input files
+	--loc_in		the folder containing input files
-	--inputtsv		specify the input file as a list separated by a space
+	--tsv_list		specify the input file as a list separated by a space
-	--inputraw		specify the raw file as a list separated by space
+	--raw_list		specify the raw file as a list separated by space
   	--sample		filter based on regular expression to define the considered replicates
   	--ext			file extension for the input files
-  	--log_file_name		a label name to use for the log file
+  	--log_label		a label name to use for the log file
-  	--filt_width		width value for  the outlier  filtering
+  	--w_filt		width value for  the outlier  filtering
-  	--out_filt		filtering (on/off) of the outlier in the training set
+  	--out_flag		filtering (on/off) of the outlier in the training set
-  	--weight_comb		combination weighting : 0 for no weight 1 for a weighted schema
+  	--w_comb		combination weighting : 0 for no weight 1 for a weighted schema
   	--tol			the mass tollerance (ppm)
-  	--rt_w			the rt windows for xic (minutes).
+  	--xic_length			the rt windows for xic (minutes).
 Default value is  3  min
-	--rt_p			the time windows for the ms2 peptide/feature in apex (minutes).
+	--rt_peak_win			the time windows for the ms2 peptide/feature in apex (minutes).
 Default value is 1
-	--rt_p_match		the time windows for the matched features in apex ( minutes).
+	--rt_peak_win_match		the time windows for the matched features in apex ( minutes).
 Default value is 1.5
 	--peptide_summary	flag that allows have as output the peptided summary intensity file.
 Default is disable (0)
-  	--tag_pep_sum_file  tag string that will be part of the  peptided summary intensity file name.
+  	--tag_pepsum  tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run
 	--raw_repo		the folder containing the raw files
+	--loc_out		 the target folder for the output (default is the input folder, raw_repo)

 ```

-`python moff_all.py --inputF  sample_folder/   --raw_repo sample_folder/ --tol 10  --output_folder output_moff --peptide_summary 1`
+`python moff_all.py --loc_in  sample_folder/   --raw_repo sample_folder/ --toll 10  --loc_out output_moff --peptide_summary 1`

 The options are identifcal for both apex and MBR modules.
 The output for the latter (MBR) is stored in the folder sample_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.
 Log files for both algorithms are generated in the respective folders.

 You can also specify a list of input and raw files using:

-`python moff_all.py --inputtsv  sample_folder/input_file1.txt sample_folder/input_file2.txt  --inputraw sample_folder/input_file1.raw sample_folder/input_file2.raw --tol 10 --output_folder output_moff --peptide_summary 1 `
+`python moff_all.py --tsv_list  sample_folder/input_file1.txt sample_folder/input_file2.txt  --raw_list sample_folder/input_file1.raw sample_folder/input_file2.raw --toll 10 --loc_out output_moff --peptide_summary 1 `

-Using `--inputtsv | --inputraw`  you can not filterted the input file using `--sample --ext` like in the case with `--inputF | --raw_repo`
+Using `--tsv_list | --raw_list`  you can not filterted the input file using `--sample --ext` like in the case with `--loc_in | --raw_repo`

-mzML raw file  MUST be specified  using `--inputtsv | --inputraw`.
+mzML raw file  MUST be specified  using `--tsv_list | --raw_list`.
 The `--raw_repo` option is not available for mzML files.

 NOTE: The consideration of retention time window parameters (rt_w,rt_p_rt_p) mentioned for apex module are stil valid also for the entire workflow